Updated – 2021

 SolidGoldFX’s Surf Rider III is a very adjustable spring reverb pedal that is always musical and pleasing.
 It does not have a very splashy authentic reverb “drip”, in my opinion, but it always has a great tone and can connect to an expression pedal.
 It is based upon the “Belton” reverb chip and I think it may be the best of the Belton-derived reverb pedals on the market.

 Catalinbread’s Topanga is a spring reverb pedal that is simple to use and sounds great.
 It is very faithful to your dry tone – unlike a real outboard spring reverb tank – and that can be a good thing depending on your needs.
 It does a reasonably good job at emulating an outboard spring tank’s bounce and trail and does a superb job at emulating an amp’s built-in spring reverb, except it just doesn’t have the most authentic “drip”.
 It has more of a slap-back echo which is a common symptom of a lot of spring reverb emulations.

-The Zoom G1on is a small affordable multi-effects unit with a lot of features.
-The G1on comes with a great spring reverb emulation called “Spring63” that can be dialed in very much like a real 1963 outboard Fender Spring Reverb tank.
+The Zoom G1 Four is a small affordable multi-effects unit with a lot of features.
+The Zoom G1 Four comes with a great spring reverb emulation called “Spring63” that can be dialed in very much like a real 1963 outboard Fender Spring Reverb tank.
 It can be overpowering and splashy for surf or dialed down like a warm built-in amp’s reverb.

 AND SOME OTHERS…

-TC Electronic’s Drip reverb is a more affordable pedal but despite its name, it’s “drip” is not prominent or realistic and the reverb trail sounds processed.
-TC Electronic’s Hall of Fame reverb has a spring reverb setting but it is too subtle, too smooth and too “hi-fi” compared to an actual spring reverb.
+TC Electronic’s Drip reverb is a more affordable pedal but despite its name, it’s “drip” is not prominent or realistic and the reverb trail sounds processed, in my opinion.
+TC Electronic’s Hall of Fame 2 reverb pedal has a spring reverb setting but in my opinion it is too subtle, too smooth and too “hi-fi” compared to an actual spring reverb.